 Corridor Q runs from Corridor B at Shelbiana to Elkhorn City, at the Virginia state line.
 The total length of the corridor is 16.5 miles.

+Authorized for ADHS Funding 16.5 miles

-All Eligible Work Complete 12.0 miles Construction Under Way 4.5 miles
+All Eligible Work Complete 12.0 miles

+Construction Under Way 4.5 miles

 Projects currently under way on Corridor Q in Kentucky include: